Do Fish Get Their Monthly Visitor? (Piscine Menstruation)

 Compared to humans, menstruation periods in other mammals that experience it can differ significantly.

 For example, chimpanzees have a reproductive cycle around 36 days long, while menses last 10-12 days.
-Elephant shrews have a 28-day cycle like humans but only bleed for 1-2 days.
+Elephant shrews have a 28-day cycle like humans, but only bleed for 1-2 days.

 Several evolutionary hypotheses exist for why menstruation developed in certain mammals.
 One theory is that frequent sloughing of the uterine lining helps prevent infections, cancerous growths, or harmful tissue buildup.